 Journal of Arrhythmia, the official journal of the Japanese Heart Rhythm Society and the Asia Pacific Heart Rhythm Society, aims to provide a scientific platform on which to promote excellence and advancement in the study and care of patients with cardiac rhythm disorders.
 The Journal publishes peer-reviewed original clinical and basic research articles, along with case reports on all aspects of cardiac pacing and cardiovascular electrophysiology devoted to the ongoing developments of diagnosis and treatment of arrhythmia.
 Also included are reviews, editorials, ECGs for students and associated professionals, EPS and related devices for resident physicians, and basic science information for clinicians.
 Much of the contributed material is requested, but unsolicited submissions are welcome and will be given full consideration.

-Limited to less than 8,400 words, including Title page, Abstract, Text, References and Figure legends with up to12 Tables of Figures.
+Limited to less than 8,400 words, including Title page, Abstract, Text, References, and Figure Legends with not more than 12 Tables or Figures.
 References are limited to less than 80.
-Case reports

-Limited to less than 3,400 words, including Title page, Abstract, Text, References and Figure legends with up to 4 Tables of Figures.
-References are limited to less than 20.
+Limited to less than 5,000 words, including Title page, Abstract, Text, References, and Figure Legends with not more than 8 Tables or Figures.
+References are limited to less than 50.

-Limited to less than 1,000 words with Abstract of up to 100 words.
+Limited to less than 1,000 words, including Abstract of up to 100 words.
 References are limited to less than 15.
-Novel findings of particular importance and/or current interest will be accepted if they are considered worth publishing.
+Novel findings of special importance and/or current interest will be accepted if they are considered worth publishing.

-Limited to less than 300 words, including Title page and Text with up to 5 References.
+Limited to less than 300 words, including Title page and Text with not more than 5 References.